About the Lab

 Our goal is to contribute to the state of the art technology of exoplanetary detection and imaging of earthlike planets in the habitable zone of nearby solar systems, for both ground-based and space-based astronomical instrumentation.
 While over 200 planets have been detected to date, few have been directly imaged and all of these are Jupiter-sized.
 Direct imaging is necessary for characterization of the planets and for the search of biomarkers.
 The Princeton group is working on optical design, laboratory verification, wavefront control, systems engineering, trajectory analysis and scientific characterization, among other areas.

-- HCIL members presented several papers at the SPIE Astronomical Instrumentation 2012 conference in Amsterdam
+- HCIL members presented several papers at the January 2014 AAS conference in Washington DC

 > back to top